Guitar Techniques for Beginners

 If you do it right, you’ll hear a smooth change in pitch with no dead notes.
 Once you master this technique you can do the faster shift slide variation.

 Thanks for reading this complete guide on essential guitar techniques every beginner needs to know.
 Make sure you’re practicing daily!
+It’s the only way to truly master the instrument.

 Related Articles You May Like: